fillup/freemail/README.md

 an issue.
 I'll try to get things updated quickly, but in the meantime both the `IsFreeEmail` and `IsFreeDomain` methods support providing additional domains for consideration as well.

+## Thanks / Credit
+The list of domains in this package comes from https://gist.github.com/ammarshah/f5c2624d767f91a7cbdc4e54db8dd0bf, so big thanks to @ammarshah for doing the harder work of consolidating other lists!

 ## License
 MIT License